NBIK19000U Protein Research Lab

 - Differentiate between physical forces in terms of energy, range and dependence on geometry, environments and other parameters of importance

-- Critically evaluate advantages and disadvantages of different procedures used for proteins purification and characterization
+- Critically evaluate advantages and disadvantages of different procedures used for purification and characterization of IDPs

 - Critically evaluate experimental biophysical results

-- Analyze, evaluate and condense experimental data in protein science from combinations of all possible areas of curriculum to solve relevant protein science problems
+- Analyze, evaluate and condense experimental data in protein science from combinations of all possible areas of the curriculum to solve relevant research questions in relation to IDPs

 - Demonstrate written- and oral communication in a protein scientific language

-- Defining, attacking and presenting a scientific problem in protein chemistry (oral presentation)
+- Define, attack and present a scientific problem regarding IDPs (oral presentation)

 - Communicate verbally in a scientific language and present published scientific results in power points in a clear and informative way